 Jennifer Nelson Smid, Chair

-Jennifer Nelson Smid is a consultant for Threshold Acoustics in Chicago, IL.
+Jennifer Nelson Smid is a senior consultant for Arup in Chicago, IL.
 Her career allows her to share her passion of architectural acoustics with architects, engineers, construction workers, and more!

 Christopher Landschoot, Vice-Chair

-When he is not working, Chris can be found playing, writing, and recording music and spending time with his Fiancée and their little pup.
+When he is not working, Chris can be found playing, writing, and recording music and spending time with his wife and their little dog.

 Sandra Guzman, Council Member